 "Most users never open your site on a laptop.
-This guide explains why mobile is no longer a version of your website but the website itself."
+This guide compares mobile-only design and responsive design, explains why mobile-first is no longer optional, and covers the UX patterns that convert in 2026."

 Key Takeaways

-- 2Navigation must be reachable using one hand.
+- 2Navigation must be reachable using one hand — thumb zone placement beats top nav.

-- 3Images and assets should be optimized for real mobile networks.
+- 3Images and assets should be optimized for real mobile networks, not lab conditions.

-- 4Forms should be short and easy to complete on small screens.
+- 4Forms should be short and easy to complete on small screens — fewer fields, bigger inputs.

-- 5Mobile performance directly affects search visibility and conversions.
+- 5Mobile performance directly affects search visibility: Google uses mobile-first indexing.

 For many years, websites were designed for large screens and then adjusted for phones.
 This approach no longer works.
 Today, most visitors will only see your website on a mobile device.